leszkolukasz/servlet-container/README.md

 - `<%-- %>`
 - `${...}`

-`${}` syntax supports Expression Language.
+`${}` syntax partially supports Expression Language.
 Simple arithmetic operations can be performed, and any expression of the form `instance.property1.property2` will be converted to `request.getAttribute("instance").getProperty1().getProperty2()`.
 In `<% ... %>` there is also `out.println(...)` which writes directly to the client.
 JSP can be displayed using `RequestDispatcher::forward` or is available directly at `localhost:8000/warName/jspFileName.jsp`.
 A sample jsp action is available at `localhost:8000/library/jsp`.
 Keep in mind that I implemented parsing myself so weird code formatting/syntax may break it.

 ## Demo application

-To demononstrate servlet container, I implemented a simple application that simulates book database.
-Books can be added, removed, updated using HTML forms.
+To demonstrate servlet container, I implemented a simple application that simulates a book database.
+Books can be added, removed and updated using HTML forms.
 All book can also be viewed in HTML table.
 The frontend is fully developed using JSP.
 The application is zipped into library.war using `war` gradle task, moved to `deploy` and loaded to the server when it starts.

 Endpoints: